 PIN Photodiode

-The most used photodiodes are PIN photodiodes.
+The most commonly used photodiodes are PIN photodiodes.
 PIN photodiodes use intrinsic semiconductors between the P-type and N-type of the PN Junction.
 It reduces the junction capacitance and improves the light absorption by the junction.

 Avalanche photodiode

 Avalanche photodiodes are high-gain devices.
-Avalanche photodiode uses low light but it produces high noise comparatively.
+Avalanche photodiode uses low light, but it produces high noise comparatively.

 Schottky photodiode